Spring Hill in Maury County, Tennessee — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: Settlements & Settlers • War, US Civil.
 A significant historical month for this entry is February 1862.

 Location.
 35° 43.967′ N, 86° 57.285′ W. Marker is in Spring Hill, Tennessee, in Maury County.
-Marker is at the intersection of Main Street (U.S. 31) and Northfield Lane, on the right when traveling north on Main Street.
+It is at the intersection of Main Street (U.S. 31) and Northfield Lane, on the right when traveling north on Main Street.
 Touch for map.
 Marker is at or near this postal address: 5700 Main Street, Spring Hill TN 37174, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Schofield's Retreat (about 500 feet away, measured in a direct line); Confederate Movements After Sunset (about 500 feet away); The Battle of Spring Hill (about 600 feet away); a different marker also named The Battle of Spring Hill (approx. Ό mile away); a different marker also named The Battle of Spring Hill (approx. 0.3 miles away); Billy Direct (approx. 0.6 miles away); Hood's Command Post (approx. 0.9 miles away); Cleburne's Pursuit (approx. 1.4 miles away).
+At least 8 other markers are within walking distance of this marker: Rippa Villa (about 500 feet away); a different marker also named Rippa Villa (about 500 feet away); The Battle of Spring Hill (about 600 feet away); Slave Fields To Battlegrounds (about 600 feet away); a different marker also named The Battle of Spring Hill (approx. Ό mile away); a different marker also named The Battle of Spring Hill (approx. 0.3 miles away); Billy Direct (approx. 0.6 miles away); Hood's Command Post (approx. 0.9 miles away).
 Touch for a list and map of all markers in Spring Hill.